-- 1. ICANN (Internet Corporation for Assigned Names and Numbers) shall have in place a process by which any person or entity materially affected by an action of ICANN (Internet Corporation for Assigned Names and Numbers) may request review or reconsideration of that action by the Board. - 2.
-Any person or entity may submit a request for reconsideration or review of an ICANN (Internet Corporation for Assigned Names and Numbers) action or inaction ("Reconsideration Request") to the extent that he, she, or it have been adversely affected by: - a. one or more staff actions or inactions that contradict established ICANN (Internet Corporation for Assigned Names and Numbers) policy(ies); or - b. one or more actions or inactions of the ICANN (Internet Corporation for Assigned Names and Numbers) Board that have been taken or refused to be taken without consideration of material information, except where the party submitting the request could have submitted, but did not submit, the information for the Board's consideration at the time of action or refusal to act. - 3.
-The Board has designated the Board Governance Committee to review and consider any such Reconsideration Requests.
-The Board Governance Committee shall have the authority to: - a. evaluate requests for review or reconsideration; - b. determine whether a stay of the contested action pending resolution of the request is appropriate; - c. conduct whatever factual investigation is deemed appropriate; - d. request additional written submissions from the affected party, or from other parties; and - e. make a recommendation to the Board of Directors on the merits of the request. - 4.
-ICANN (Internet Corporation for Assigned Names and Numbers) shall absorb the normal administrative costs of the reconsideration process.
-It reserves the right to recover from a party requesting review or reconsideration any costs which are deemed to be extraordinary in nature.
+- 3. The Board has designated the Board Governance Committee to review and consider any such Reconsideration Requests.
+The Board Governance Committee shall have the authority to: - a. evaluate requests for review or reconsideration; - b. summarily dismiss insufficient requests; - c. evaluate requests for urgent consideration; - d. conduct whatever factual investigation is deemed appropriate; - e. request additional written submissions from the affected party, or from other parties; - f. make a final determination on Reconsideration Requests regarding staff action or inaction, without reference to the Board of Directors; and - g. make a recommendation to the Board of Directors on the merits of the request, as necessary. - 4.
+ICANN shall absorb the normal administrative costs of the reconsideration process.
+It reserves the right to recover from a party requesting review or reconsideration any costs that are deemed to be extraordinary in nature.
 When such extraordinary costs can be foreseen, that fact and the reasons why such costs are necessary and appropriate to evaluating the Reconsideration Request shall be communicated to the party seeking reconsideration, who shall then have the option of withdrawing the request or agreeing to bear such costs. - 5.
-All Reconsideration Requests must be submitted to an e-mail address designated by the Board Governance Committee within thirty days after: - a. for requests challenging Board actions, the date on which information about the challenged Board action is first published in a preliminary report or minutes of the Board's meetings; or - b. for requests challenging staff actions, the date on which the party submitting the request became aware of, or reasonably should have become aware of, the challenged staff action; or - c. for requests challenging either Board or staff inaction, the date on which the affected person reasonably concluded, or reasonably should have concluded, that action would not be taken in a timely manner. - 6.
-All Reconsideration Requests must include the information required by the Board Governance Committee, which shall include at least the following information:
+All Reconsideration Requests must be submitted to an e-mail address designated by the Board Governance Committee within fifteen days after: - a. for requests challenging Board actions, the date on which information about the challenged Board action is first published in a resolution, unless the posting of the resolution is not accompanied by a rationale.
+In that instance, the request must be submitted within 15 days from the initial posting of the rationale; or